 - Endoscopic or surgical drainage of pancreatic pseudocysts or walled-off pancreatic necrosis

-- Multidisciplinary pain management for chronic pancreatitis
+- Multidisciplinary pain management

 - Surgical treatment of severe pancreatic-duct strictures

-- Total pancreatectomy with auto islet cell transplantation (TPIAT) for recurrent or chronic pancreatitis
+- Total pancreatectomy with auto islet cell transplantation (TPIAT)

 Pancreatic Fluid Collections and Cysts